-For those who are familiar with takoyaki, the famous octopus balls from Osaka and Kansai areas, akashiyaki might not be so much of a head-scratcher, as it’s a variation on a similar dish hailing from the Hyogo Prefecture.
-Akashiyaki is the long-lost cousin of takoyaki, similar in that they are individual dumplings made from a watery batter, each with octopus pieces inside.
-The main difference is that akashiyaki’s batter is eggier, and then the dumplings are dipped in a dashi fish soup stock and eaten.
-An akashiyaki restaurant in Kobe’s Harborland has over a 45-year legacy of making this local dish, continuing to sell this Kobe specialty dish.
+For those who are familiar with takoyaki, the famous octopus balls from Osaka and the greater Kansai area, akashiyaki might not be so much of a head-scratcher.
+Hailing from the Hyogo Prefecture, akashiyaki is the long-lost cousin of takoyaki.
+Both are individual dumplings made from a loose batter, containing pieces of octopus.
+The main difference is that akashiyaki’s batter is eggier, and the dumplings come with a dashi broth for dipping.

 4. Korokke (Croquette)

-Korokke are simple yet delicious, derived from the French word, “croquette.”
-It’s a type of Western-style food (yoshoku), now a street food snack in Japan, consisting of a meat or vegetable mixture, panko-crumbed and deep-fried.
+Korokke is a simple yet delicious fried food, derived from the French word “croquette.”
+It’s a type of Western-style food (yoshoku), consisting of a meat or vegetable mixture that's formed into patties, panko-crumbed, and deep-fried.
 Sure, they’re a common snack around Japan, typically with fillings mixed with mashed potato, but they’re particularly delicious in Kobe.
 There are a number of famous croquette shops throughout Kobe, with even some made with the famous Kobe beef, for a luxury snack.

-So, we briefly touched on dumplings in the chuka ryori section, however, gyoza dumplings in Kobe must get their own mention!
+We briefly touched on dumplings in the chuka ryori section, however, gyoza dumplings in Kobe must get their own mention.
 Of course, gyoza were introduced from China, but the presence of Nankinmachi Chinatown has assured a strong Chinese influence and hence, an enduring love of dumplings in Kobe.
-Not only a favorite street food snack, gyoza are pointedly delicious in Kobe due to the high-quality meats used in the area.
+Gyoza are especially delicious in Kobe due to the high-quality meats used in the area.